ontodev/edn-ld/README.md

 One more thing before we're done: *named graphs*.
 A graph is just a set of triples.
 When we want to talk about a particular graph, we give it a name: an IRI, of course.
 Then we can talk about sets of named graphs when we want to compare them, merge them, etc. The official name for a set of graphs is an "[RDF dataset](http://www.w3.org/TR/rdf11-concepts/#section-dataset)".
 A dataset includes "default graph" with no name.

 By adding the name of a graph, our *triples* become *quads* ("quadruples").
-We define a FlatQuad and some new functions to handle them.
+We define a quad and some new functions to handle them.

     user=> (def library [(assoc book :graph-iri :library)])
     #'user/library